Prof. Dr. habil. Annegret Eppler

 Florian Ziegenbalg is working for the State Ministry of Baden-Württemberg.
 His unit is dealing with European Policies and in particular the Committee of the Regions.

 Since 2021, he is teaching in Module 13 of the in-depth studies "Europe" at the University of Applied Sciences Kehl.

 Malin Winter is a law student at Albert-Ludwigs-University in Freiburg.
 She is currently studying one year abroad as an Erasmus student at the Valencian University in Spain.
-Since 2018 she is a student assistant of Annegret Eppler at the University of Applied Science Kehl within the Jean Monnet Chair.
+From 2018 until 2020 she worked as student assistant of Annegret Eppler at the University of Applied Sciences Kehl within the Jean Monnet Chair.